Bite (Occlusal) Evaluation in cats and dogs

 Malocclusion can be very uncomfortable for companion animals.
 Treatment for these conditions requires an accurate diagnosis in all cases.
 Treatment planing is based directly on the diagnosis.
 Some cases are appropriate for "braces" (orthodontics).

 Informed consent is critically important.
-Dr. Kressin requires a dental consultation to help make the best choice for the client and the pet.
+Dr. Kressin requires a dental consultation to help make the best choice for the client and their pet.

-Dental radiology provides very high detail to differentiate between mandibular jaw (bone) fracture fron TMJ (joint) problems.
+Dental radiology provides very high detail to differentiate between mandibular jaw (bone) fracture from TMJ (joint) problems.
 This differentiation is not possible from a physical evaluation alone.